lisr-pcx/on-board-tips/docs/technical_documentation.md

 # Technical Documentation

-Forget the idea "My code is self documented", anyone who use your baseline need a good source of information about logical operations, design choice, guidelines, theory behind .. , troubleshooting, tips and tricks.
+Forget the idea "My code is self documented", anyone who use your baseline need a good source of information about logical operations, design choice, guidelines, troubleshooting, ...
 Do not confuse writing clear - and clean - code, with the documentation process, they are both necessary but they have different goal.

 Remember that writing documentation is part of the task.
 Only once documentation is added the activity can be mark as done.

+!!! tip
+    Avoid "single points of failure": don't be the silo of information of your team.
+    If you are the only one able to fix/do some stuff then forget about holidays and relaxing time.
+    Share knownledge and make everyone confortable to manage the source code.

 ## How to write technical documents